Naic Church: Architectural history

 The church, constructed during the 1800, was made up of wood and cogon grass.
 Later additions of the church, such as kopa, a pair of cruets, and ornamentation, were added six years after its initial construction.
 On 1835, the construction of a new stone church was administered by Don Pedro Florentino.
 Its construction resulted to influx of people - from 18 barrios, or neighborhood in 1845 to 26 barrios in 1867.
 It reached up to 54 barrios in 1888.

 During the revolutionary period, the church convent of Naic was used as the headquarters of Andres Bonifacio after the Tejeros Convention of March 22, 1897.
 The Naic conference was held at the church convent.
 It was in this conference that the old Tagalog letter of the flag was replaced by a "Sun of Liberty" with the symbolic eight rays.
 The sun was shown with two eyes, a nose and a mouth.

 In 2014, the church was restored by Wong Chu King Foundation.
 Further renovations by local craftsmen under architect Noel Gatus added intricate, classical-style mosaic floor along its central nave.
 The millions of triangular marbles used were provided by Kaufman Stone.

 Architectural features

 The present church was built in the 17th century.
-Before the World War II, the Naic Church was built along the semi-Gothic architecture.
+Before World War II, the Naic Church was built in a semi-Gothic style.
 It was one of the tallest (about five storeys high) and the longest (almost ten blocks long) in the province of Cavite.
-It was second to the Naic Cathedral in width.
 Three major altars and two minor altars were founded in its interior.
 The Very Venerated Image of the Immaculate Concepcion, Patron Lady of Naic, was located in the main altar.